danse/multiversum/posts/2021-08-30-discontrol.md

 Work as an activity grounded on (regulated by) money making or productivity can be seen as paths to a desirable root.

-Whichever frame is unsuited to an everchanging ground.

 A conversation can be seen as a shared root.